MerlinTheProgramist/AdventOfCode/README.md

-# My take on (AdventOfCode)[https://adventofcode.com/2021] in 2021
+# My take on [AdventOfCode](https://adventofcode.com/2021) in 2021

-script files are named after
+scripts files are named with challange number and theme

+most of them is in python, some in js and java